Tangent Calculator – Calculate tan(x)

 tan(α) = 1 / 2

-If you graph the tangent function for every possible angle, it forms multiple curves from lower values to higher that never touch the angles at 90° or 270° increments.
+If you graph the tangent function for every possible angle, it forms multiple increasing curves with an asymptote at π/2 and repeating every π radians, or 180°.
+See values in the table below.

 The table below shows common angles and the tan value for each of them.